Aysenuryilmazz/hr_analytics_ML/README.md

 Best three models are(with same f1-score): XGBoost, GradientBoosting and ExtraTrees.

-After that; t-test is applied among these three models.
+After that; t-test is applied among these three models to find the "best one".